ConorSheehan1/ConorSheehan1.github.io/README.md

 1. For jekyll plugins on github pages, the plugin must be included in both \_config.yml -and Gemfile.

 ## project structure
-1. `_data/`contains custom data accessable by jekyll e.g. urls, image paths, etc.
+1. `_data/`contains custom data accessible by jekyll e.g. urls, image paths, etc.
 1. `_includes/` contains partials which can be included in templates.
 1. `_layouts/` contains html templates which can be reused in multiple pages.
 1. `_posts/` actually contains projects, in markdown format.